How are galaxies assigned to halos? Searching for assembly bias in the SDSS galaxy clustering: Results and Discussion

 Figure \ref{fig:wpres} shows the fractional difference between the 68$\%$ and 95$\%$ posterior predictions of $w_p$ and the SDSS data.
 It is evident from Figure \ref{fig:wpres} that some improvement on modeling the clustering of the samples of $L_{\star}$ and slightly less brighter than $L_{\star}$ galaxies can be achieved by employing the more complex halo occupation model with assembly bias.
 As a result of apportioning more central galaxies to the high-$c$ halos relative to the low-$c$ halos, in the samples with luminosity thresholds of $M_{\rm r}<-20.5, -20, -19.5$, the posterior predictions for $w_{p}$ are slightly improved in the intermediate scales ($1\sim 2 \; \mathrm{Mpc} h^{-1}$) and large scales.
 This can be also noted in significantly lower $\chi^{2}$ values---at the cost more model flexibility and higher degrees of freedom---achieved by the assembly bias model in these luminosity-threshold samples (see Table \ref{tab:constraints}).

-In the sample of galaxies with the luminosity threshold $M_{\rm r} < -19, -18.5$, the constraints on $\acen$ become consistent with zero with the tendency towards positive values for the $M_{\rm r}<-19$ sample and towards more negative values for the $M_{\rm r }<-18.5$ sample.
-As shown in Figures \ref{fig:wpmodel} and \ref{fig:wpres}, for the $M_{\rm r}<-19$ ($M_{\rm r}<-18.5$) sample this results in slightly higher (lower) posterior predictions for $w_{p}$ in the intermediate toward large scales.
-Overall, for these two samples, the assembly bias parameters remain largely unconstrained and the decorated HOD model does not yield better $\chi^{2}$ values.

-Finally, In the faintest sample ($M_{\rm r} < -18$), negative constraints on the parameter $\acen$ results in higher expected number of centrals in the low-$c$ halos, which at a fixed halo mass, cluster less strongly.
-This affects both the large scale bias and the intermediate regimes as a result of the scale-dependent bump feature (see Figures \ref{fig:wpmodel} and \ref{fig:wpres}).
-Furthermore, the model with assembly bias provides better fit to the SDSS data in this luminosity-threshold sample.

 The luminosity dependent trend in the constraints on the central assembly bias for the six dimmest samples can be attributed to the fact that the halo concentration is highly correlated with the maximum circular velocity $V_{\rm max}$ which is a tracer of the potential well of dark matter halos (\citealt{prada2012}).
 In a dark matter halo described by an NFW profile, the depth of the gravitational potential well of dark matter halos can be directly measured by the maximum circular velocity $V_{\rm max}$ (\citealt{vmax_potential}).
 In particular, the magnitude of the potential well at the center of an NFW halo---where the central galaxy is assumed to reside---scales as $V_{\rm max}^{2}$.
 More specifically, we have: \beq \Phi(r=0) = -\Big(\frac{V_{\rm max}}{0.465}\Big)^{2}, \eeq where $\Phi(r=0)$ is the central potential of an NFW profile.
 Note that $V_{\rm max}$ is also the quantity often used in the abundance matching technique in which the luminosity of galaxies is monotonically matched to $V_{\rm max}$ (see for example \citealt{reddick2013,lehman2015, hod_vs_sham, halodemographic}).
-The trend between the constraint on $\acen$ and the luminosity threshold of the samples may suggest that at a \emph{fixed} \emph{halo} \emph{mass}, the central galaxies in the dimmest samples ($M_{\rm r}<$-18 , -18.5) tend to reside in dark matter halos with shallower gravitational well.
-In brighter galaxy samples ($M_{\rm max}<$-19 , -19.5, -20, -20.5), at a \emph{fixed} \emph{halo} \emph{mass}, the central galaxies have a tendency to reside in dark matter halos with deeper gravitational potential well.
+The trend between the constraint on $\acen$ and the luminosity threshold of the samples may suggest that at a \emph{fixed} \emph{halo} \emph{mass}, the central galaxies in the samples ($M_{\rm max}<$-19.5, -20, -20.5), have a tendency to reside in dark matter halos with deeper gravitational potential well.